Skip to content

 EOF

-1. Observe that the Certificate resource is created in the consumer cluster and the corresponding TLS secret is generated.
+Observe that the Certificate object is created in the consumer cluster and the corresponding TLS Secret is generated:

 kubectl get certificates